jfelipearaujo/gvm/README.md

 ## ATTENTION:

-### OSX Users

-*DO NOT USE* this application as the necessary locks for this OS have not been implemented.

-### Linux Users
+### OSX and Linux Users

-*Maybe you shouldn't* use this application because I haven't tested it enough for your OS :)
+*Maybe you shouldn't* use this application because I haven't tested it enough for your OS :).

+Feel free to contribute if you want.

 ## How to use: